Working out like a maniac, yet not losing weight? Science shows us that diet, not exercise is the key to losing weight more quickly and efficiently.

 Eating real, whole, plant-based food is the key to losing and maintaining a healthy weight.

-A real food diet is able to afford these results, as it regulates hunger and keeps you satiated while delivering an abundance of nutrients through a relatively low number of calories.
-When you eat real foods, they take up your stomach space, so to speak, and crowd out other less healthy foods in the diet, like processed foods and red meat, which tend to be low in nutrients and high in calories.
+A real food diet aide in weight-loss as it regulates hunger and keeps you satiated while delivering an abundance of nutrients through a relatively low number of calories.
+When you eat real foods, they take up your stomach space, so to speak, and crowd out other less healthy foods in the diet, like processed foods, which tend to be lower in nutrients and higher in calories.

 What is Real Food?